Tell All Your Friends: Tracks

 "You Know How I Do" is a mid-tempo track that opens with feedback, which shifts into Nolan's guitar part before the drums join in.
 A breakdown is heard later in the song, with bass accompaniment and contrasting vocal lines.
 "Bike Scene", another mid-tempo song, starts with palm-muted guitar parts.
 Nolan said its name was taken from American Thunder, which had an episode titled "Monterey Peninsula Bike Scene", while the lyrics were potentially inspired by him reading A Heartbreaking Work of Staggering Genius (2000) by Dave Eggers and Lazzara reading Fight Club (1996) by Chuck Palahniuk.
+The line "it's a campaign of distraction and revisionist history" is directly taken from Eggers' book, which was one of Nolan's favorite reads.
 Lazzara and O'Connell came up with the opening riff for "Cute Without the 'E' (Cut from the Team)" while at Lazzara's father's house in North Carolina.
 Nolan suggested it be expanded into a full song after it was brought into practice sessions.
 The lyrics resulted from a relationship that Lazzara had recently left; an underlying theme of betrayal is present.
 The track's name came from the band's friend Mike Duvan who said the phrase "cut from the team".
 It opens with a four-chord guitar intro before shifting into single-note verses.